A detail of the wave-like lattice chainwork suspended from the ceiling, its rippling texture adding depth to the atrium.

 The central concept draws on the site’s historical identity as Baijingfang, literally ‘the place of a hundred wells’.
 Hangzhou’s pre-modern urban fabric was threaded with these water sources, which served as communal focal points where residents gathered to draw water, exchange news and build neighbourhood life.

 Rather than a literal translation, the well informs our placemaking narrative.
 A network of social spaces distributed across the complex gives the architecture a fluid rhythm.
 Moving between them, visitors are carried through the space as if by a current: drawn forward by light, slowed by texture, or brought to a pause as the architecture opens into a courtyard or rises into a soaring ceiling.
-The experience feels intuitive, turning standard retail circulation into a continuous stream of discovery.
+The experience feels intuitive, weaving sightlines and retail circulation into a continuous stream of discovery across the stacked floorplates and fused public realm that define the identity of the place.

 The same spatial logic flows from inside to outside.
-The complex is conceived as a connected whole, with outdoor spaces – sunken courtyards, landscaped terraces, an extensive podium garden, and re-paved, tree-shaded streetscapes – forming as much a part of the network as the retail floors themselves.
+The complex is conceived as a connected whole, shaped by the movement of space and light through the retail strata, with outdoor spaces – sunken courtyards, landscaped terraces, an extensive podium garden, and tree-shaded streetscapes – forming as much a part of the network as the retail floors themselves.

 Light, material and atmosphere

-Complementing the natural light and greenery, the material palette is warm and tactile.
+Augmenting the natural light and greenery, the material palette is both warm and tactile.
 Sculpted, fluted marble and sinuous pressed metal carry a distinct rippling quality.
 Intricate, wave-like lattice chains add depth to key surfaces.
-Muted accent colours draw on Song and Tang dynasty ceramics and the seasonal tones of Hangzhou’s lakeside landscape.
-This design language carries through from the grandeur of the ceiling structures to handrail details and lift interiors.
+Muted pastel colours draw on Song and Tang dynasty ceramics and the seasonal tones of Hangzhou’s lakeside landscape.

 Rooted in the city’s past, shaped for contemporary life

 Moving through Westlake 66 becomes a physical encounter with the city’s past.
-At street level, two retained heritage buildings anchor the public realm, accompanied by gardens that connect the project to the wider history of the area.
-Inside, Song and Tang dynasty relics unearthed on site are integrated into an immersive exhibition space.
-Their presence quietly roots the project in its setting.
+Two retained heritage buildings anchor the public realm, while granite-lined streets, trees and garden spaces hark back to the wider history of the area.
+At the heart of the development, Song and Tang dynasty relics unearthed on site are integrated into an immersive exhibition space fluidly linked to the basement retail and a sunken garden at the southern corner of the site.

 The project is designed with a younger, lifestyle-oriented audience in mind, appealing to people who value authenticity and spaces that reward exploration.
-Westlake 66 is a contemporary stage for the city’s social life, animated by a programme of cultural events and community activities that will sustain its energy over time.
+Westlake 66 is a contemporary stage for the city’s social life, animated by a programme of cultural events and community activities that will sustain its energy and evolution.

-With a second phase planned on a neighbouring site, the development will continue to grow alongside Hangzhou.
-Further pedestrian connections and landscaping will deepen its integration with the wider district.
-The ambition remains consistent: to create a place where commercial energy and cultural identity reinforce one another in a city that has always found its character in the spaces where people come together.
+With a second phase underway on a neighbouring site, Hangzhou mall site, the development will continue to flourish and cement its place as an iconic destination anchored to the landscaped open space of Wulin Square.
+The strategic site context fed by mass transit nodes to the North and South will ensure the long-term vibrancy and connectivity with the wider district and create a place where commercial energy and cultural identity reinforce one another in a city that has always found its character in the spaces where people come together.